This blog investigates the 7 things you should evaluate before buying a hand dryer for your business.

 Energy efficiency is a concern for everybody nowadays.
 More powerful dryers tend to be more energy-efficient.
 Because they dry the hands more quickly, they have a shorter operating time.
 Automatic dryers have the further advantage of cutting off when the hands are taken away from the dryer, eliminating wasted energy.
 Some dryers also don’t include heaters, so they consume less energy.

 It is important to take into account customers’ expectations.
 How long are they willing to wait for their hands to dry?
 Some of the low-power dryers can take up to a minute to dry hands, but few customers are willing to wait that long.
 If you wish to increase the drying speed, you’ll need to invest in a high-power dryer.
-The Dyson Airblade V can dry hands in 10 - 12 seconds.
+Both the Dyson Airblade V and Initial’s Luna Dry can dry hands in 10 – 12 seconds.

 You should also consider how much use your dryer will have to endure.
 Are you installing it in a busy restaurant or a quiet showroom?
 Are your customers likely to be rough with the dryer?
 How long can you reasonably expect the dryer to last?
 Check the dryer’s warranty or guarantee to ensure that it meets your requirements.